fomdsadmin/FacultyCV/docs/BulkDataPipelineDeepDive.md

 # Bulk Data Pipeline Deep Dive

-The goal of the Bulk Data Pipeline is to initially populate the database with users, university information, data sections and teaching data from the following 4 csv files:
+The goal of the Bulk Data Pipeline is to initially populate the database with users, university information, data sections and teaching data from the following 4 Comma-Separated-Value (CSV) files:

 1. institution_data.csv
 2. university_info.csv